akash-network/console/api/README.md

 Changes that are backward compatible like adding new endpoint will be done in the existing version.
 Changes that are **not** backward compatible, such as removing an endpoint, will be done in a new version.
 When releasing a new version, a list of breaking changes will be made available.
 We will keep the old version available for a while to give users enough time to migrate their applications to the latest version.

-## Swagger Documentation
+### Swagger Documentation

 A swagger documentation is now available at https://api.cloudmos.io/v1/swagger.
 You can use it to see the list of available endpoints and try them directly in your browser.

-## Changes from the beta version
+### Route Changes

 The `/api` prefix was removed from every public endpoints and instead the version should be used (ex: `/v1/<endpoint>`)

 Here is a list of endpoints that have changed in this release.
-Old endpoints will temporarily redirect to the new ones so that users have some time for upgrading.
+Old endpoints will temporarily redirect to the new ones.
 In future releases, the [versioning system](#api-versioning) will be used instead of redirects.

 |Old|New|